 106. Reins of Happiness

-Once, an invader on horseback from Central Asia had occupied Delhi and wanted to have a victory procession.
+O nce, an invader on horseback from Central Asia occupied Delhi and wished to hold a victory procession.
 An elephant was decorated and upon mounting it, he asked for the reins of the elephant.
-When told that it is controlled by a mahout, he jumped down and summoned his horse, saying that he never rides on something whose reins are not in his hands.
-Similarly, we need to introspect as to whether we hold the reins to our happiness and emotions or someone else.
-All of us think that we hold these reins, but the reality is that the reins are often with someone else.
-It could be a friend, someone in the family or workplace whose moods, words, opinions, praise and criticism make us happy or unhappy; a thing like food, drink or physical possession; a favorable or unfavorable situation; even our past or future.
-In this regard, Krishna says that he's a yogi who, at any time before liberation from the body, is able to master every impulse of lust (kaam) and anger (krodh...
+When told that it is controlled by a mahout, he jumped down and summoned for his horse, saying that he never rides on something whose reins are not in his hands.
+Similarly, we need to introspect as to whether we hold the reins to our happiness and emotions or someone else does.
+While we may believe we are in control, the reality is often otherwise.
+The reins may lie with a friend, someone in the family or workplace whose moods, words, opinions, praise and criticism make us happy or unhappy; could be an object like food, drink or physical possession; could be a favorable or unfavorable situation; even our past or future may hold these reins.
+In this context, Krishna says that he is a yogi who, at any time before liberation from the body, is able to master every impulse of lust ( k...